fbpx

 One of the most consistent findings in research studies is that students with ADHD have a poor working memory, particularly when they have to remember visual information, such as graphs or images.
 In fact, students with ADHD are four times more likely to have working memory problems compared to peers without attention problems.

-On the positive side, students with strong working memory are likely to do well-maintaining focus and attention in a variety of academic settings.
-Because they’re capable of processing and remembering instructions and task goals, they can more readily be left to work independently.
+On the positive side, students with strong working memory are likely to do well maintaining focus and attention in various academic settings.
+They can more readily be left to work independently because they’re capable of processing and remembering instructions and task goals.

 – It may affect reading comprehension